mariadb-corporation/maxscale-buildbot/docs/info-for-developers.md

 By default worker will be chosen from the list of workernames for this build.
 List of available workers can be narrowed down to workers from a specific host be setting a desired host's address as a `host` property of build.
 That way only workers from specified host will be eligible for that build.

+### Dynamic Trigger
+Sometimes it is necessary to run large amount of instances of single task each with different set of properties but on the same codebase.
+To do this from a single trigger step [Dynamic Trigger](http://docs.buildbot.net/current/manual/cfg-buildsteps.html#dynamic-trigger) can be used.
+You need to create a class which inherits Buildbot's `Trigger` step and define a method `getSchedulersAndProperties` in it.
+The method must return a list of objects where each objects must contain name of a triggered build, its properties and if this build is important.
+An example of such function can be seen in the implementation of [Build All](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/build_all.py#L10) task.
+At the time of execution all existing property of the initial build can be accessed from within this function using `get_properties` method.
+Multiple builds request created this way can be automatically collapsed by Buildbot so it is recommended to disable request collapse in the triggered build settings using `collapseRequests` argument.

+Every build which was triggered this way will be displayed in the same step of initial builds but but as separate builds on the 'Builders' page of WEB UI.
+To hide triggered builds from UI `virtual_builder_name` property must be set.

 [`common.assignBestHost`](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/support/common.py#L212) can be used to assign optimal host for a build.
 It returns host with the least instances of this build running.

 ## Schedulers